Goodbye Van Boone

 Dixie, Bowie, and Bailey miss you.
 They are the only ones that I was able to discuss you with.
-I told them that if it weren’t for you, I wouldn’t have them in my life right now and I would be utterly alone.
+I told them that if it weren’t for you, I wouldn’t have them in my life right now and I would be utterly isolated.

-I am aware that at times the perception is that I was uniquely the most important person in your life.
+I am aware that at times the perception was that I was uniquely the most important person in your life.
 I don’t believe that was the case, although we were forever tethered to one another.

 Say hello to Montgomery, Avery and Shelby.
 Tell them Daddy misses them very much.